This statement by Jesus has been misinterpreted due to mistranslations. Let's look at two popular versions:

 More specifically, "on my account" relates to serving the person.
 Jesus is speaking of his followers serving him - "on his behalf" - by taking on the responsibility of accepting and guiding those who are ready to receive that guidance.

-Next Jesus talks about his student's acceptance.
+Next, Jesus talks about his followers accepting him.
 Who is Jesus referring to as "Him" here?